 Volunteers of America was founded in 1896 in New York City by social reformers Ballington and Maud Booth.
 How they came to develop one of America's largest and most successful faith-based social service organizations is a story of commitment, devotion, spirit — and great joy.

 Activists with a Cause

 On March 8, 1896, Ballington Booth, the tall, handsome son of the Salvation Army founders, and his wife, Maud Charlesworth Booth, the refined daughter of an Anglican rector, made a bold announcement.
-In the Great Hall of New York City's Cooper Union, they pronounced to a crowd of thousands the birth of a new organization dedicated to serving the spiritual and material needs of the poor and disadvantaged-Volunteers of America.
+In the Great Hall of New York City's Cooper Union, they pronounced to a standing-room-only crowd of thousands the birth of a new organization dedicated to serving the spiritual and material needs of the poor and disadvantaged-Volunteers of America.
 Maud and Ballington envisioned a movement committed to "reaching and uplifting" the American people.
-On behalf of the new organization, the Booths pledged to "go wherever we are needed, and do whatever comes to hand," a declaration that has guided Volunteers of America's outreach efforts ever since.
+On behalf of the new organization, the Booths pledged to "go wherever we are needed, and do whatever work comes to hand," a declaration that has guided Volunteers of America's outreach efforts ever since.

 A Woman Before Her Time

 Maud Booth became a pioneer in the prison reform movement and was known as the "Little Mother" of the prisons.
 She also established the first halfway houses, known as Hope Halls, which helped formerly incarcerated people readjust to society.
 To this day Volunteers of America, Inc. manages similar programs based on her model.

 Early advocates for women's rights, Maud and Booth included an article in the organization's constitution establishing equality between men and women.